 Skin Infections Associated with Water

 Soft tissue infections can occur after both freshwater and saltwater exposure, particularly if there is associated trauma.
 Puncture wounds due to fishhooks and fish spines, lacerations due to inanimate objects during wading and swimming, and bites from fish or other sea creatures may be the source of the trauma leading to waterborne infections.
-The most common soft tissue infections associated with exposure to water or water-related animals include M. marinum, Aeromonas spp., Edwardsiella tarda, Erysipelothrix rhusiopathiae, and Vibrio vulnificus.
+Soft tissue infections associated with exposure to water or water-related animals include M. marinum, Aeromonas spp., Edwardsiella tarda, Erysipelothrix rhusiopathiae, and Vibrio vulnificus.
 A variety of skin and soft tissue manifestations may occur in association with these infections, including cellulitis, abscess formation, ecthyma gangrenosum, and necrotizing fasciitis.
-Most Vibrio infections occur in men; V. vulnificus may be especially severe in those with underlying liver disease.
-M. marinum lesions usually appear as solitary nodules or papules on an extremity, especially on the dorsum of feet and hands that subsequently progress to shallow ulceration and scar formation.
+V. vulnificus infection may be especially severe in those with underlying liver disease and may manifest as a dramatic cellulitis with hemorrhagic bullae and sepsis.
+In general, infections caused by these organisms may be more severe in those who are immunosuppressed.
+M. marinum lesions are usually indolent and usually appear as solitary nodules or papules on an extremity, especially on the dorsum of feet and hands, which subsequently progress to shallow ulceration and scar formation.
 Occasionally, “sporotrichoid” spread may occur as the lesions spread proximally along superficial lymphatics.